cockroachdb/docs/v19.2/deploy-cockroachdb-on-google-cloud-platform-insecure.md

 GCE offers fully-managed [TCP Proxy Load Balancing](https://cloud.google.com/load-balancing/docs/tcp/).
 This service lets you use a single IP address for all users around the world, automatically routing traffic to the instances that are closest to the user.

+{{site.data.alerts.callout_danger}}
-{{site.data.alerts.callout_danger}}When using TCP Proxy Load Balancing, you cannot use firewall rules to control access to the load balancer.
-If you need such control, consider using <a href="https://cloud.google.com/compute/docs/load-balancing/network/">Network TCP Load Balancing</a> instead, but note that it cannot be used across regions.
-You might also consider using the HAProxy load balancer (see the <a href="deploy-cockroachdb-on-premises-insecure.html">On-Premises</a> tutorial for guidance).{{site.data.alerts.end}}
+When using TCP Proxy Load Balancing, you cannot use firewall rules to control access to the load balancer.
+If you need such control, consider using [Network TCP Load Balancing](https://cloud.google.com/compute/docs/load-balancing/network/) instead, but note that it cannot be used across regions.
+You might also consider using the HAProxy load balancer (see the [On-Premises](deploy-cockroachdb-on-premises-insecure.html) tutorial for guidance).
+{{site.data.alerts.end}}

 To use GCE's TCP Proxy Load Balancing service: